Every once in a while the boss would give Smoker an early day, and this was one such day, so he decided to drop by Billy’s for a cold beer.

 As he hung the jacket, Billy’s hand seemed to linger for a minute and then he walked the length of the bar and started cleaning the counter.

 Smoker raised his hand and signaled for another beer.
-He didn’t know what JD and done, of if “they” would catch him.
+He didn’t know what JD had done, or if “they” would catch him.
 And if they did catch him, what would happen.

 His curiosity getting the best of him, Smoker figured he he’d stick around awhile and see if anyone came back for that jacket….